Tax Management India. Com

 X X X X Extracts X X X X

-..... ent and uniform basis with a view to effect the comparability of the same of an enterprise with that of previous periods and of other enterprises.
+..... basis with a view to effect the comparability of the same of an enterprise with that of previous periods and of other enterprises.
 2.2 The classification and its disclosure are aimed at providing better transparency in the cost statement.
 2.3 The standard is also for better adoption of Uniform Costing and Inter-firm Comparison.
 3. Scope 3.1 The standard on classification of cost should be applied in assessment of cost of a product or service, application of costing technique and in case of management decision making by the manufacturing industries in India.
 3.2 The standard is to be followed by an enterprise, whether covered under section 209(1)(d) of the Companies Act,1956 or not, to classify cost in order to prepare cost statement on uniform basis to make it relevant and understandable for effective cost management.
 3.3 The standard has also to be followed for the purpose of assessment of cost of production or valuation of product or the valuation of stock to be certified for calculation of duties and taxes, tariffs and other purposes as the case may be.
-The cost statement prepared based on standard will be used for assessment of excise duty .....
+The cost statement prepared based on standard will be used for assessment of excise duty and other taxes, anti-dumping me .....

 X X X X Extracts X X X X